moves-rwth/attestor/README.md

 * It employs context-free graph grammars as a formal underpinning for defining heap abstractions.
 These grammars enable local heap concretisation and thus naturally provide implicit abstract semantics.
+* Alternatively to graph grammars, a fragment of symbolic heap separation logic with inductive predicate definitions is supported as an input language.
 * The full instruction set of Java bytecode is handled.
 Program actions that are outside the scope of our analysis, such as arithmetic operations or Boolean tests on payload data, are handled by (safe) over-approximation.
 * Specifications are given by linear-time temporal logic (LTL) formulae, which support a rich set of program properties ranging from memory safety over shape, reachability or balancedness to properties such as full traversal or exact preservation of the heap structure.